Published by : Rishikul YogshalaPublished on: July 15, 2024

 The Power of the Sun: Suryanamaskar for Mind, Body, and Soul

 The Sun, the epitome of boundless energy, is not only a crucial element of our solar system but also plays a significant role in the human body and mind.
 Its power is directly linked to the Solar Plexus, or Kundalini Chakra, located behind the navel.
-Often referred to as the ‘second brain,’ this energy center is vital for creativity and intuition.
-By connecting with the Sun through Suryanamaskar, or the Sun Salutation Series, you can activate this energy center, fostering growth in mind, body, and soul.
+Often referred to as the ‘second brain,’ this energy centre is vital for creativity and intuition.
+By connecting with the Sun through Suryanamaskar, or the Sun Salutation Series, you can activate this energy centre, fostering growth in mind, body, and soul.

-Experience the transformative power of Suryanamaskar with these 12 simple steps:
+Experience the transformative power of Suryanamaskar with these 12 simple steps: Steps to do Surya Namaskar

-- Pranamasana or the Prayer Pose
+Step 1: Pranamasana, or the Prayer Pose

 Start the series by standing on the legs with feet close to each other.
 Distribute body weight evenly on both legs.
 Keep shoulders relaxed and chest expanded.
 Bring both the palms together in front of the chest in ‘Namaste’ position.